2020pyfcrawl/18734-17731_Project_Phase2_3/Readme.md

 - `models/` — contains three model directories: `train`, `val`, `final`.
 Use the `train` model for experiments, then predict membership for `val` and `final`.
 - `MIA_phase2_3.ipynb` — starter kit for phase 2 and phase 3.
 Both phases use the same model but have different performance requirements.

+## Result submission
+participate by your andrew email and submit the zip file (as specificied by notebook) to val phase.
+The leaderboard is based on codabench, link: https://www.codabench.org/competitions/11238/

+Please submit by groups after forming an organization (clike your name on the top right and create an organization).

+Please use andrew email to register only.
+If you have any questions, email me or post a discussion on canvas.

 ## Report
 stay tuned for the report format